kzdev-net/kzdev.perfutils/Source/Docs/articles/memory-monitoring.md

 ### MemoryStreamSlimToArray event

 This event is raised when the ToArray() method is called on a `MemoryStreamSlim` instance and returns a non-zero length array.
 This is useful for tracking extra heap memory allocations caused by calling the ToArray() method.
+This also records the internal operation of putting all of the bytes into a contiguous array for decoding the bytes into a string.

 The following table shows the task, keyword, level, and opcode.